sandeepkasaragod/workshop_temp/running_bioinfo_pipeline.md

 - <a href="">Results</a>

 <b> Evnironment setup: </b> Conains necessary modules/tools required to
 support the workflow.
-During the initial setup.
-It is recommended use the
-<b>environment.yml</b> file to setup the workflow.
+It is recommended use the  <b>environment.yml</b> file to setup the workflow.

-Alternatively, manual_package_install.txt can be used to install the package maually when the environment.yml is unable to run sucessfully.
+Alternatively, manual_package_install.txt can be used to install the package manually when the environment.yml is unable to run sucessfully.

 <b> Main workflow: </b> This enables the execution of the entire workflow.
 Generally all the sub-tasks are stiteched together and executed by the